 Here are some of the most destructive:

-- Failing to delegate.
 Owners need to know what’s coming in, and control what’s going out.
 But they shouldn’t be spending valuable executive time entering transactions and reconciling every account statement themselves.
 Instead, business owners should focus on serving customers and clients, selling, prospecting, training and leading salespeople and employees, and growing their business.
 They should focus on their core competencies – which almost never includes bookkeeping and accounting services.

 Bookkeeping and accounting are vital functions.
 But they are also easily and cost-effectively delegated to vendors for whom bookkeeping and accounting are core competencies.

-- Failing to use the accrual method of accounting.
 Many small businesses who haven’t hired an accounting professional use the cash method of accounting, rather than the accrual method.
 But the CRA requires most businesses to use the accrual method, not the cash method.

 The cash method is much simpler for lay people to grasp.
 But most bookkeeping and accounting professionals will use the accrual method for most serious businesses.